StaymanHou/problem_solving_algorithm/2_framework.md

 > \[Warm-up example 1\] Image you are a **2nd grader**.
 You just learned how to do multiplication.
 Now you are given this problem `5 + 4 * 3 ^ 2 = ?`.
 How would you solve it?

 > \[Warm-up example 2\] The 2nd example we will use is [Scenario A](1_overview.md#scenario-a-implement-a-relatively-simple-and-standalone-piece-of-code) which we already introduced in Chapter 1.
 Feel free to revisit Chapter 1 to refresh your memory.
-Imagine you are a junior developer.
+Imagine you are a **junior developer**.
 You have the basic programming skills.
 You are assigned a task to implement a relatively simple and standalone function.
 Inputs will be the balances of gift, debit, and credit, as well as the campaign cost.
 You are to output the new balances after deducting the cost.

 Keep these examples in mind while we learn the 6-step framework.
 Think about how you might apply each step.
 We will also do a recap at the end of this chapter to see the framework in action using these 2 examples.